cdown/chrisdown.name/windows.md

 Cinebench and Prime95 it easily reaches 100C and downclocks, but in the real world, it works.

+## Nvidia CP

+You probably want to set these to Maximum Performance in Nvidia CP, just to avoid the ramp up after no load throttling.

+I also set texture filtering quality to high performance globally -- I've never seen a difference anywhere but in FPS.

+You can also disable Ansel with Nvidia Inspector, if it's causing issues.
+Currently it's in the "Common" section.

 ## Post-validation

 I'd keep hwinfo64 running in the background in sensors mode on startup, just to